-The physician is known for her research on physician decision-making for patients with serious illnesses.
+The physician is known for her research on physician decision-making for patients with serious illness.

-Physician Amber Barnato, acclaimed for her research on physician decision-making for patients with serious illnesses, has been named the inaugural Susan J. and Richard M. Levy 1960 Distinguished Professor in Health Care Delivery.
+Physician Amber Barnato, acclaimed for her research on physician decision-making for patients with serious illness, has been named the inaugural Susan J. and Richard M. Levy 1960 Distinguished Professor in Health Care Delivery.

 Barnato’s faculty appointment is as a professor of health policy and clinical practice at The Dartmouth Institute for Health Policy and Clinical Practice (TDI) at the Geisel School of Medicine.
 She also has an appointment as a professor of medicine in the Department of Medicine at Geisel.
 Barnato is the first appointment to the Susan J. and Richard M. Levy 1960 Academic Cluster in Health Care Delivery.
 She begins work in Hanover on July 1.